- 1/2 cup shortening

 - 1-1/2 cups miniature semisweet chocolate chips, divided

 - Line bottoms of two greased 9-in. round baking pans with parchment paper; lightly coat paper with cooking spray.
 In a large bowl, cream the shortening, butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine cracker crumbs and baking powder; add to the creamed mixture alternately with milk, beating well after each addition.

 - Transfer to prepared pans.
-Bake at 350° for 18-22 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 18-22 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - In a large heavy saucepan, combine the egg whites, sugar and cream of tartar over low heat.
 With a hand mixer, beat on low speed for 1 minute.
 Continue beating on low over low heat until frosting reaches 160°, about 8-10 minutes.
 Pour into a large bowl; add vanilla.
 Beat on high until stiff peaks form, about 7 minutes.